 In some circumstances, state employees, including legislative employees, retire from state service and may wish to return to employment with the Legislature.
-The following provisions with respect to reemployment with the Legislature apply.
+Except for directors appointed for a term by the Legislative Council, the following provisions with respect to reemployment with the Legislature apply.
 The retired employee:

 - Must apply and compete for the position, with no assurance of reemployment into the employee's former or another position.
-Job qualifications and current requirements for posting of position vacancies and procedures for filling positions remain in effect; - May not carry forward vacation, legislative leave or compensating time leave credits, and will accrue vacation and legislative leave at the lower rates; - Will not be eligible for a longevity stipend; - May have previously unused sick leave balances restored upon reemployment, excluding any sick leave that was applied to the employee's retirement benefit; - May participate in the group health insurance plan for retirees, if eligible, but may not participate in the plan for active employees; - Will be placed in a salary step in the position's salary schedule that is determined by the presiding officers, with no assurance of a salary grade or step equal to that of the employee's former position.
+Job qualifications and current requirements for posting of position vacancies and procedures for filling positions remain in effect; - May not carry forward vacation, legislative leave or compensating time leave credits, and will accrue vacation and legislative leave at the lower rates; - Will not be eligible for a longevity stipend; - Will be a probationary employee upon reemployment, subject to all provisions applicable to probationary employees; - May have previously unused sick leave balances restored upon reemployment, excluding any sick leave that was applied to the employee's retirement benefit; - May participate in the group health insurance plan for retirees, if eligible, but may not participate in the plan for active employees;

+• Will be placed in a salary step in the position's salary schedule that is determined by the 'executive director, with no assurance of a salary grade or step equal to that of the employee's former position.